pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

 ---
-title: Load Testing Druapl and WordPress with BlazeMeter
+title: Load Testing Drupal and WordPress with BlazeMeter
 description: Learn how to use BlazeMeter to load test your site.
 category:
   - going-live